GWU-APSC1001/gwu-apsc1001.github.io/_assignments/RaspberryPi-final.md

 <!-- Here are some handy project templates you may want at some point. -->
 <!-- - [Final PowerPoint Template](/files/Final_Project_APSC1.pptx) -->
 - [GIT Code Repo](https://github.com/GWU-APSC1001/Fall2021) (Codes created for in-class demonstrations)
-- [PATH Exercise](/files/path_statement.pdf) (Source: Adapted from Participatory Design Toolkit (2019), D-lab, MIT)
-- Python lecture/demo and homework files are already on your DeepNote project pages for your review and reference
+- [Python lecture/demo and homework files](/list/labs.html) Python lecture/demo and homework files are already on your DeepNote project pages for your review and reference

 <hr>

+**Deliverables**
+- [PATH statement](/files/path_statement.pdf) (Source: Adapted from Participatory Design Toolkit (2019), D-lab, MIT)
+- 30 second video of your project solution in MP4-format
-When your team is finished with the project, submit it here!
+- When your team is finished with the project, submit it here!
 **Group project submission Link:** <a href="https://docs.google.com/forms/d/e/1FAIpQLScUggkbSIUup4jBr-ZugkM74gv--JVHpIPAhVK6XxChOOzltg/viewform?usp=sf_link" target="_blank">Google Form</a>

 Submit by **November 18, 2021**.